MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gcc.md

 Dynamics 365 Guides Government GCC plan is a monthly subscription that can be licensed to an unlimited number of users.

-The Guides GCC environment provides compliance with federal requirements for cloud services, including FedRAMP moderate, CJIS, IRS 1075, and DISA SRG L2 requirements.
+The Dynamics 365 Guides GCC environment provides compliance with federal requirements for cloud services, including FedRAMP moderate, CJIS, IRS 1075, and DISA SRG L2 requirements.

-In addition to the features and capabilities of Dynamics 365 Guides, organizations that use Guides US Government benefit from the following features unique to Guides US Government:
+In addition to the features and capabilities of Dynamics 365 Guides, organizations that use Dynamics 365 Guides US Government benefit from the following features unique to Dynamics 365 Guides US Government:

 - Your organization’s customer content is stored within the United States